chrisk44/Hijacker/README.md

 # Hijacker

-Hijacker is a Graphical User Interface for the Aircrack-ng suite, MDK3 and Reaver.
+Hijacker is a Graphical User Interface for the penetration testing tools Aircrack-ng, Airodump-ng, MDK3 and Reaver.
 It offers a simple and easy UI to use these tools without typing commands in a console and copy&pasting MAC addresses.

 This application requires an ARM android device with a wireless adapter that supports **Monitor Mode**.
 A few android devices do, but none of them natively.
 This means that you will need a custom firmware.
 Nexus 5 and any other device that uses the BCM4339 chipset (MSM8974, such as Xperia Z2, LG G2 etc) will work with [Nexmon](https://github.com/seemoo-lab/nexmon) (it also supports some other chipsets).
 Devices that use BCM4330 can use [bcmon](http://bcmon.blogspot.gr/).
 An alternative would be to use an external adapter that supports monitor mode in Android with an OTG cable.